webbidevaajat/tsatool-app/README.md

 - Python 3.X.
 The server should have Python 3.6 installed by default.
 - Python package management tool such as **pip** or **conda**; install the packages in `requirements.txt` by using this.
 Server: `sudo apt install python-pip`
 - PostgreSQL 9.6 at least; could be 10.X or 11.X as well, but using this so far.
 Server: `sudo apt install postgresql postgresql-contrib` will install 10.6.
 - [TimescaleDB](https://docs.timescale.com/v1.2/getting-started/installation), select the one for your system and the PostgreSQL version you've installed.
-Server: follow the instructions by on [TimescaleDB site](https://docs.timescale.com/v1.2/getting-started/installation/ubuntu/installation-apt-ubuntu)
+Server: follow the instructions on [TimescaleDB site](https://docs.timescale.com/v1.2/getting-started/installation/ubuntu/installation-apt-ubuntu)

 Installing these / checking whether the required installations exist may be built into a script in future, but for now these are to be done manually as the software will not be distributed widely.